Rosuav/MustardMine/README.md

     landing page has a ton of separate (read-only) queries.
 * Allow the user to cancel a scheduled tweet (no editing, just cancel)
 * Work on styling... lots.
+* Support tags, just as soon as Twitch's API allows that

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.